 - Provides increased stability and sustainability in catches under climate change

 “We designed this study with critical input from resource managers at the North Pacific Fishery Management Council and other stakeholders.
-We’ve worked hard to respond to the specific questions they asked about how management and the environment are likely to change,” said Alan Haynie, an economist at the Alaska Fisheries Science Center and co-author on the new study.
+We’ve worked hard to respond to the specific questions they asked about how management and the environment are likely to change,” said Alan Haynie, an economist at the Alaska Fisheries Science Center and co-author on the 2020 study.

 According to Haynie, the project takes global climate change projections and applies them at the regional level to the Bering Sea ecosystem.
 “Through this innovative, interdisciplinary research we have produced a really exciting set of tools that we can continue to adapt and improve.
 We are able to show a measurable stabilizing effect of the 2 million metric ton cap on fisheries yield.”